cds-snc/notification-documentation/src/en/status.md

 This API call returns one page of up to 250 messages and statuses.
 You can get either the most recent messages, or get older messages by specifying a particular notification ID in the `older_than` argument.

-You can only get the status of messages that are 7 days old or newer.
+You can only get the status of messages that are 7 days old or newer (by default).
+Data retention can be configured to be anywhere between 3 and 90 days at either the service or notification level.

 ```
 GET /v2/notifications